 optional ingredients (read below on how to use): ricotta cheese, white wine, heavy cream, chicken stock

-This all happens pretty quickly and can be done in one large pan (and a pot for boiling gnocchi water).
-Just follow the order and all will be well.
+This dish all happens pretty quickly and can be done in one large pan (and a pot for boiling gnocchi water).
+Just follow the order and all will be tasty and delicious!

 1. Cut you chicken into bite-sized pieces.
 Drizzle with lemon and salt and pepper and set aside.
 This can be done right before cooking or up to an hour before hand.